UWCS/fulcrum/DEVELOPER.md

 ## Running

+This project is written using Python 3.12, which can be installed from [python.orf](https://www.python.org/downloads/).
 (note on some systems you may need to use `python -m pipenv` instead of `pipenv`)

 1. Clone the repo: `git clone https://github.com/uwcs/fulcrum`